-- Students may take CPSY 7813 or CPSY 7833. - Intro is required only for students with less than 12 credit hours in psychology or a closely related field. - Students in the thesis option must plan their course sequence in consultation with their advisors. - Note: Students should contact their State Board of Examiners to determine if any additional work is required for licensure. - Note: This degree program includes the basic coursework for licensure as a professional counselor and marriage and family therapist, plus a strong foundation in applied Christian theology.
+- Students may take CPSY 7813 or CPSY 7833 - Intro is required only for students with less than 12 credit hours in psychology or closely related field. - Students in the thesis option must plan their course sequence in consultation with their advisors.

+Board of Examiners to determine if any additional work is required for licensure.